 This initiative was started with the combined efforts of the Global Snow Leopard and Ecosystem Protection Program.
 More than 12 snow leopard countries including India, Pakistan, Nepal, Russia, China, Bhutan, Afghanistan, Tajikistan, Uzbekistan, Kazakhstan, Kyrgyzstan, and Mongolia are a part of this initiative.

-• Project Elephant
+Project Elephant

 Elephants are the National Heritage of our country.
 India has more than 27,000 elephants spread over 26 elephant reserves but with utmost dismay, only 65% of the elephant corridors are in protected areas.

 This project was launched in the year 1992 by the central government.
 It was implemented in 13 states and 88 elephant corridors were set up.
-Under this project, the Haathi mere Saathi Yojna was started by the Ministry of Environment, Forest and Climate Change in partnership with the wildlife trust of India.
+Under this project, the Haathi mere Saathi Yojna was started by the Ministry of Environment, Forest and Climate Change in partnership with the Wildlife Trust of India.
 To give true effect to this project, The Elephants’ Preservation Act, of 1879 was enacted.

-• Sea Turtle Project
+Sea Turtle Project

 This project was launched in 1999 by the Ministry of Environment, Forest and Climate Change in collaboration with UNDP.
 The Olive Ridley Turtle visits India during Winter.
-The task for implementing the policies framed under this project has been assigned to the Wildlife Institute of India.
+The task of implementing the policies framed under this project has been assigned to the Wildlife Institute of India.
 It is placed in the Vulnerable category on the IUCN list.

-• Crocodile Conservation Project
+Crocodile Conservation Project

 The main objective of this project is to protect the population of crocodiles in their natural habitat.
 It is important to note that the “Gharial” is listed as Critically Endangered on the IUCN list.

-• Project Dolphin
+Project Dolphin

 Recently, the Ministry of Environment, Forest and Climate Change has notified the Ganges River Dolphin as a National Aquatic animal.
 It was listed in Schedule I of the Wildlife Protection Act 1972.

-• Project Hangul
+Project Hangul

-In the decade 1970, the Jammu and Kashmir Government in collaboration with the International Union for Conservation of Nature (IUCN) and World Wildlife Fund (WWF) started a project for the protection of Kashmir Red Stag and its habitat.
+In the decade 1970, the Jammu and Kashmir Government in collaboration with the International Union for Conservation of Nature (IUCN) and World Wildlife Fund (WWF) started a project for the protection of the Kashmir Red Stag and its habitat.
 This project was later on recognised as Project Hangul.

 The Hangul or Kashmiri Red stag is a subspecies of the Central Asian Red Deer, which is mostly found in the region of Kashmir Valley and some parts of Himachal Pradesh.
 Initially, their population was approximately 5000 in number, but with growing urbanisation, it decimated to as low as 150 by the end of 1970.
 This project also aims to create an enclosure for the artificial breeding of the species.

-• India Adopts SAWEN
+India Adopts SAWEN

 The term SAWEN stands for the “South Asia Wildlife Enforcement Network”.
 It is an intergovernmental wildlife support body, which was launched in 2011 at Paro, Bhutan.
 The main objective of SAWEN is to establish mutual collaboration for wildlife protection.
 The member countries of SAWEN are Afghanistan, India, Pakistan, Nepal, Bhutan, Bangladesh, Sri Lanka and the Maldives.

-• Captive Breeding Program
+Captive Breeding Program

 It can be understood as a selection of particular wild species bred in an artificial condition under the supervision of experts.
 This method is perceived as the last chance to preserve a species in the wild.